 Vicious cycles ensue.
 More tension equals more symptoms equals more tension and so on.

-There are a number of NLP interventions that reverse patterns of muscle tension and increase self-awareness, especially of psychological issues that may be tied to physical symptoms.
+When considering using NLP for stress, there are a number of interventions that reverse patterns of muscle tension and increase self-awareness, especially of psychological issues that may be tied to physical symptoms.

 An experienced NLP practitioner will follow the physical symptoms to their kinesthetic root and begin to expand awareness from that point.
 The client leaves each session with several AHA moments and a clear way to alleviate chronic tension.

 I don’t know.
 This can be a strange and unpredictable territory.
-In my experience, a surprisingly large number of people experience at least partial relief.
+In my experience, a surprisingly large number of people experience at least partial relief using NLP for stress.

 When people don’t experience any relief, it could be due to an organic issue – or from choosing the wrong NLP method with which to work.
 It’s hard to say.